Health and safety requirements for Airbnb stays

 - If soap and water are not readily available, use a hand sanitiser that contains at least 60% alcohol; cover your hands and rub them together until they feel dry

-When you are in a common area or shared space (as a host or guest), wear a mask and maintain distance from anyone who's not part of your reservation at all times in accordance with the COVID-19 safety practices (at least 6 feet or 2 metres).
-Hosts should avoid physical contact with guests and provide a no-contact check-in whenever possible.
+When you are in a common area or shared space (as a Host or guest), follow your local laws and guidelines for wearing a mask and social distancing from anyone who is not part of your reservation.
+Hosts should consider providing a no-contact check-in whenever possible.

-Remember that if you feel uncomfortable staying in a private room or shared space, consider booking an entire place instead.
-If you’re uncomfortable hosting a private room or shared space, you can list your entire place, or pause your hosting if that’s not possible.
+Remember, if you feel uncomfortable staying in a private room or shared space, consider booking an entire place instead.
+If you’re uncomfortable hosting a private room or shared space, you can list your entire place or pause your hosting if that’s not possible.

 Hosts should also follow local guidelines around hosting private rooms, shared spaces, and the total number of people allowed to gather in the listing.

 Note: As of 20 August 2020, Airbnb announced a global ban on all parties and events at Airbnb listings, including a cap on occupancy at 16.
 This party ban applies to all future bookings on Airbnb and it will remain in effect indefinitely, until further notice.
 Read our Party and Events Policy for more info.

 Additional guidelines for Hosts of private rooms and shared spaces